Cross-Connection Control Protection Program

 Why It Matters

-Taking Measures To Protect Our Communities Water Supply
+Taking Measures To Protect The Water Supply

 Approved Assembly Types & Method For Backflow Prevention

-Pressure Vaccum Breaker Assembly (PVB)
+Pressure Vacuum Breaker Assembly (PVB)

-Double Check Valve Assembly (DC)
+Double Check (DC) Backflow Prevention Assembly

 Double Check Detector Assembly (DCDA)

-Reduced Pressure Principle Assembly (RP)
+Reduced Pressure Principle (RP) Backflow Prevention Assembly

 Reduced Pressure Principle Detector Assembly (RPDA)